pedro-abundio-wang/computer-vision/docs/blogs/nn-learning-and-evaluation.md

 Once the analytic gradient is computed with backpropagation, the gradients are used to perform a parameter update.
 There are several approaches for performing the update, which we discuss next.

 We note that optimization for deep networks is currently a very active area of research.
-In this section we highlight some established and common techniques you may see in practice, briefly describe their intuition, but leave a detailed analysis outside of the scope of the class.
+In this section we highlight some established and common techniques you may see in practice, briefly describe their intuition.
 We provide some further pointers for an interested reader.

 #### SGD and bells and whistles

 **Vanilla update**.
 The simplest form of update is to change the parameters along the negative gradient direction (since the gradient indicates the direction of increase, but we usually wish to minimize a loss function).
-Assuming a vector of parameters `x` and the gradient `dx`, the simplest update has the form:
+Assuming a vector of parameters $$x$$ and the gradient $$dx$$, the simplest update has the form:

 ```python
 # Vanilla update